top of page

 The ‘’Enigma Machine’’ captured in Norway.
 This was among the first ones adopted by the ‘’Reichsmarine’’ (German Naval Forces)

-The commanders rounded up several dozen Norwegian collaborators and two hundred Germans.
-They also captured a German "Enigma’’ machine.
+We also captured a German "Enigma" machine.
 This gave the Brits mastery over the seas that the Germans would never recapture.
 These were just raids into Norway, but they convinced Hitler to keep a quarter of a million troops in Norway that could have been used elsewhere.
 It was blunder after blunder for Hitler.
 Every so often, the British and Americans would send an elite crack group to undermine the Germans.
-Early on they made it hard on the Germans but as effective as they were, commando raids were not enough to stop the Nazis.
+Early on they made it hard on the Germans, but as effective as they were, commando raids were not enough to stop the Nazis.

 It took a clandestine operation that we found out about in drips and drops throughout the war.
 They were called the SOE (Special Operations Executive), and they were mighty tough.
-We could seldom decide what direction to move, but for whatever the reason, I was always invited into the ‘’think-tank.’’
+We could seldom decide what direction to move, but for whatever reason, I was always invited into the "think-tank."
 As for the SOE, they were very secretive and they worked alongside the Resistance Movement.
 Their agents and equipment were flown in with top-secret clearance as the increasingly larger resistance movement began to expand.
 The work of SOE soldiers was perilous and life was short.

-We found out that messages were cleverly passed on through broadcasts.
-These not only fanned out the resistance movement, but it helped to uncover Nazi agents.
-Whether it was in Norway, Denmark, or France, there were undercover agents.
-And these men had a prisoner-of-war camp to maintain, and the population was growing.
-They then picked up 2000 Norwegian volunteers to fight with the Brits.
-This tactic worked all over Europe.
+They then picked up 2,000 Norwegian volunteers to fight with the Brits.
+As I was saying these were reliable people.
+Well, accept for the ones working with the germans.
+Overall, this tactic worked all over Europe.
 Then they would get the people free of Hitler, and they would end up fighting for them!
 The Norwegians and Germans fought at Maloy in Norway and there were more turncoats found.
 The British took more prisoners - some of them were relatively high-ranking officials.

 Giving you the background here helps you understand why it is important to have a plan for what you do AFTER a country begins losing a war.
 The prisons grow and grow, and more and more resources are needed to take care of them.
-Do you think the Koreans wanted to take POW’s?
+Do you think the Koreans wanted to take POWs?
 Well, for the most part, the only place I knew that enjoyed taking prisoners was Germany.
 They enjoyed torturing soldiers, civilians, and anyone with a handicap.

 I never questioned what our role was.
-When we found ourselves in Europe, we were put to work with the Army National Guard with the specific purpose of building roads, train-tracks, supply depots, and prisons.
+When we found ourselves in Europe, we were put to work with the Army National Guard with the specific purpose of building roads, train tracks, supply depots, and prisons.
 As the war was coming to an end, more and more POWs were under our control.

 It was the final months of the war, and it seemed obvious that the everyday German soldier lost his will to fight.
 More and more, they surrendered.
 Some of these Germans were disguised as civilians, sometimes wearing the clothes of the civilians they killed.
 We dealt with them extra special.
 Let's just say, they weren't there to see the end.

 In 1945, Germany finally surrendered.
 We sure didn’t feel the war was over.
 You ask me what it smelled like.
 Well, that’s the thing you never forget.
 War has a very distinct smell.
 Let’s start with the fuel, diesel.
 It was everywhere.
 There wasn't a gas station anywhere.
 The jeeps carried drums of fuel and they often leaked.
-The smell of rotting food, sweat, and cigar smoke permeated the air.
-You were lucky if you got to shower once a week in those conditions.
-But the worst of all was the smell of burned buildings, charred earth.
-It never leaves your memory.
-As for Berlin, it was a mess.
-It was still smoldering.
-We bombed the holy-hell out of the city in the days before the invasion.
-They would be finding bodies for months after the war was over.

 This all set the stage for my single biggest moment in my military career.